Alex1990/overlay/README.md

 overlay
 =======

-A lightweight and flexible jquery/zepto plugin to show an overlay in the page. [http://alex1990.github.io/overlay](http://alex1990.github.io/overlay) **Work in process**
+A lightweight and flexible jQuery/Zepto plugin to show an overlay in the page.

+Documents and examples see: [http://alex1990.github.io/overlay](http://alex1990.github.io/overlay).

 Usage
 -----

-It's ease to use it.
-Just like the below code:
+It's easy to use it.
+As the below code:

 ```js
 $(function(){